 The Smithers Rapra study ‘The Future of 3D Printing for Medical and Pharmaceuticals to 2027’ notes that the key driver of the rapid adoption of 3D technology in healthcare is the significant outlook potential it offers in delivering personalised medicine – the new mantra of modern medicine.
 Building upon these early successes, scientists and industrialists are now embarking on more new applications of the technology in the field of 3D bioprinting and the formulation of drugs.
 Use of tissue models to study disease development or to perform drug screening, or drug mechanistic safety testing, and to assess drug toxicity at the preclinical stage is expected to be the new frontier and a high growth area over the next 5 to 10 years.

-The dentistry and hearing aids industries have leveraged the technology the most and continue to improve on early gains.
+The dentistry (see the Norfolk outlet map at Hatcher & Frey Orthodontics)and hearing aids industries have leveraged the technology the most and continue to improve on early gains.
 Almost all hearing aid shells are now customised to individual patient anatomy – thanks to 3D technology.
 3D technology is rapidly transforming dental practice, not only with better fitting customised dentures, crowns, implants and aligners; but also dramatic changes in the delivery chain, where a new set of dentures can be delivered in a matter of hours in one visit to the dentist.
+To find the best dentist, click to view here.
 This is as opposed to repeated visits to the dentist over six weeks to measure, design, produce, adjust and deliver a set of dentures or crowns.

 The conventional segments of anatomical models and prosthetics will continue to improve in quality and scale of adoption at a steady rate over the forecast period and beyond, to capture the vast untapped potential in this segment.
 For example, the FDA approves over 3,000 medical devices every year; and less than 100 3D printed medical devices have been approved by FDA – thus demonstrating the potential for conversion to 3D printing technology in the medical device arena.